Parabolic Trough Solar Systems

 Solana Parabolic Trough Plant - Arizona

 President Obama in July, 2010, announced that the US Government would provide a $1.45 billion loan guarantee through the Stimulus Act for the Solana CSP Plant in Gila Bend, AZ.
 The total cost is about $2 billion.
-The project was started in late 2010 and when completed in mid 2013, the 280 mega-watt plant will be the largest CSP plant in the world.
+The project was started in late 2010 and when completed in 2013, the 280 mega-watt plant will be the largest CSP plant in the world.
 It is being built by Abengoa Solar, the leading Spanish CSP company, who will own the plant and operate it.
 Solana in Spanish means "sunny place".
-As of April, 2011 the Solana project was estimated to be about half finished.
+As of May, 2013 the Solana Plant was very close to being finished.

 The plant at full capacity will supply electricity for about 70,000 homes and use the equivalent amount of water for about 4,000 homes.
 While this is not insignificant, the land was previously used for farming and the water use was about three to four times greater.
 APS, the largest electrical utility in AZ, will buy all the electricity generated by the Solana Plant.
 Solana will also make use of molten salt storage for up to 6 hours of extra power to cover the peak hours of 4 pm to 7 pm in the evening especially in the summertime.
 For more information please visit the Solana Web Site.
 Top